 - 24932.0 USB VOICE PRIMARY International/Regional and Emergency/Disaster Relief

 - 28312.5 USB VOICE PRIMARY International/Regional and Emergency/Disaster Relief

 These are voice channels from the ALE website.
-If there is not traffic on these frequencies, tune around a little bit.
+If there is no traffic on these frequencies, tune around a little bit.
 In addition to voice nets, the amateurs also use something called ALE, which stands for automatic link establishment.
-This is a data system that can be decoded on a listen only basis with a computer and some free software, for those so inclined.
+This is a data system that can be decoded on a listen-only basis with a computer and some free software, for those so inclined.

-For local amateur communications, 2 meter and 70 cm repeaters are often pressed into service.
+For local amateur communications, 2-meter and 70-cm repeaters are often pressed into service.
 For those, a VHF/UHF scanner is required.
 Get a trunking scanner for 800 MHz police/fire dispatch as well.
 Make sure that all radios can operate on 12 volts DC.
-For this application, the size of the solar panel and battery is moderate, as receivers do not use much current.
+For this application, the size of the solar panel and the battery is moderate, as receivers do not use much current.

-Another option is a wide band USB radio for a lap top computer like a WinRadio WR-G315e.
-These devices can be power by the USB outlet on the computer while the computer itself is charged with a solar panel.
-For this route, some research on lap top solar chargers is needed.
-The DC power requirements vary from lap top to lap top, so I can only offer general advice here.
+Another option is a wide-band USB radio for a laptop computer like a WinRadio WR-G315e.
+These devices can be powered by the USB outlet on the computer while the computer itself is charged with a solar panel.
+For this route, some research on laptop solar chargers is needed.
+The DC power requirements vary from laptop to laptop, so I can only offer general advice here.

 With any receiver, a good antenna will greatly improve performance.
 If there is room for an outdoor antenna, any length of wire strung up in a tree, away from power lines will work well.
 For indoor setups, some type of receiving loop will work best.